 Gaia Herbs Golden Milk is made with organic Turmeric and Ashwagandha and is based on the traditional Ayurvedic recipe that has been savored for centuries.
 Within the ancient branch of medicine in India known as Ayurveda, Golden Milk is a tonic that’s meant to be nourishing, while also tasting delicious.

-Golden Milk takes its yellow color from turmeric, which is then combined with other traditional Ayurvedic herbs like black pepper, cardamom, vanilla and Ashwagandha.
+Golden Milk takes its yellow color from turmeric powder, which is then combined with other traditional Ayurvedic herbs like black pepper, cardamom, vanilla, and Ashwagandha.

 WHAT’S GOLDEN MILK?

-Anti-inflammatory spice that has shown therapeutic potential against a number of human diseases like cancer and Alzheimer’s.
-Turmeric also has antidepressant properties, which can lead to better moods, less stress, better sleep, and improved brain health.
+This anti-inflammatory spice has many antioxidant properties that protect against a number of human diseases like cancer and Alzheimer’s.
+Turmeric also has antidepressant properties, which can lead to better moods, less stress, less joint pain, better sleep, and improved brain health.
+Fresh turmeric root can be used in juices and smoothies too.

-Traditionally paired with Turmeric to support absorption, Black Pepper also adds a hint of spiciness.* This herb is very common in Ayurveda, and it is traditionally considered to be a hot, pungent herb.
+Traditionally paired with Turmeric to support absorption, black pepper is the active ingredient and adds a hint of spiciness.* This herb is very common in Ayurveda, and it is traditionally considered to be a hot, pungent herb.
 As such, it stokes digestive fire, called agni, by promoting the natural release of digestive secretions.* It was actually called the “King of Spices.”

 Coconut oil helps with digestion and gut health and can raise your good cholesterol, HDL.